A few days ago, one of my clients sent me an email asking the following question about Spanish wills.

 To clarify this question I had two options:

-1. Searching on Google + reading a topic I don’t have much knowledge on.
+1. Searching on Google + reading a topic I don’t have much knowledge on to write an article on Torrevieja Translation.

 2. Contacting Suzanne O’Connell, from Abaco Advisers, who are experts in legal and tax advice, and ask her if she could write a short article for my blog.